outdoor trinidad logo.gif (5127 bytes)

 Toco Fish Depot Beach

-On the western outskirts of the village of Toco, along the road that leads to Mission, Lance Noir, Sans Souci, Matelot and other points west, is the Toco Fishing Depot.
+On the western outskirts of the village of Toco, along the Paria Main Road that leads to Mission, Lance Noir, Sans Souci, Matelot and other points west, is the Toco Fishing Depot.
 The Depot lies in a cove that has clean clear water.
 In the waters of the cove are numerous rocks that while a hazard for boaters are a boon for bathers as they break some of the force of the waves.
 These rocks also create small pools at the ocean's edge that are very nice for relaxing in, at low tide.

 toco fish depot beach comp.jpg (175981 bytes)